 Also, bring the outdoors in with hunting trophies or faux antlers, nature-inspired accents such as branch-style lighting and birch logs.

 Wire baskets are an easy and simple way to get the rustic, farmhouse feel inside your home.
 Plus it comes with so many possibilities and uses.
 You can try using a large one to store some pillows in your living room or add a few to your wall to hold trinkets.
 You can even use it outside as a pot holder and install it on walls to display beautiful succulents and flora.

 You can use a bunch of industrial accessories, old relics, irons, and wood to give your rustic style badass and edgy.
 However, if you are looking for rustic décor ideas that can soften that edginess go with textural and unprinted fabrics.
 Think wool, cotton, burlap, or linen to make your rustic house a comfy and relaxing retreat.

 Faux fur throw pillows are common for rustic decors since they are the best contrast for the rough edges while offering luxury and warmth that still belongs to the rustic sphere.

 For a rustic-theme kitchen, butcher block counters make a significant piece since they keep the look relaxed.
 Also, they have a great rustic quality and should stay in good shape as long as you treat them properly.
 However, if a kitchen with butcher block does not feel practical for your home, then you can just consider a rustic kitchen island.

 Meanwhile, apron sinks practically scream rustic, country kitchen.
-You can mix them with some shaker-style drawers and cabinets and you are guaranteed a rustic, farmhouse look.
+You can mix them with stylish kitchen faucets and some shaker-style drawers and you are guaranteed a rustic, farmhouse look.